Sparsity in long-time control of neural ODEs: Proofs

 \subsection{Preliminary results}

-The main goal of this subsection is to state and prove \Cref{Prop: sparsity}, ensuring the temporal sparsity of optimal controls.
+The main goal of this subsection is to state and prove \Cref{Prop: sparsity}.
 A cornerstone of our forthcoming arguments is the possibility of rescaling any trajectory of \eqref{dyn.general} set in $[0,T_0]$ to obtain the same trajectory set on $[0,T]$.

 \begin{lemma} Let $\*x^0 \in \R^{d_x}$, $T_0>0$, $u_{T_0} \in L^1(0,T_0;\R^{d_u})$, and let $\*x_{T_0}$ be the unique solution to \eqref{dyn.general} set on $[0,T_0]$, with control $u_{T_0}$.
 Let $T>0$, and define